apipops/apipops/README.md

 ## 👋 Hi there

-My name is **Apolline Vast** and I am a student at [42 School](https://42.fr/) and a graduate from ESCP Business School.\
+My name is **Apolline Vast** and I am a graduate from [42 School](https://42.fr/) (2024) and ESCP Business School (2022).\
-I embarked on my coding journey at 42, during the September 2022 Piscine.
-I finished the Core Curriculum in February 2024.
+I embarked on my coding journey at 42, learning about CC, C++ and javascript.
+Since May 2024, I have been working at [Lucca]((https://www.lucca.fr/) as a Data Engineer.
+As the responsible for the ingestion and storage of the data, I have learnt (and am still learning) about Python, automation, and GCP.

 ## 🚀 My progress at 42
 ### My level